 The paths that led Carlos to be a master of sustainable agriculture recognized in Latin America began when his life seemed to disappear, almost 30 years ago.
 In 1993, they discovered massive blood poisoning.
 Thirty years working among bean and potato monocultures with a fumigation pump on his back spraying insecticides and herbicides was the trigger for the poisoning that consumed him in silence.
 The only two ways out were to occupy themselves with something else or continue with the same and take the final blow.
 “The problem was that I was barely in second grade and the only thing I knew how to do was fly a hoe and fumigate,” he says.

 I was wrong.
-Carlos accumulated since he was eight years old, when he was already working the land with his father, a knowledge about the field, the soils, seeds and plants that he fed during his life and that at the crossroads imposed by his illness came to the fore.
+Carlos accumulated since he was eight years old, when he was already working the land with his father, a knowledge regarding the field, the soils, seeds and plants that he fed during his life and that at the crossroads imposed by his illness came to the fore.

 In 1994, guided by a neighbor, a botanist, he began his second life as a farmer, but without a single drop of agrochemical.
 All organic.
 This is how Rena-Ser began to cultivate seeds on his farm that served to feed him and his ancestors and that have been forgotten by the devastating agribusiness and its chemical arsenal to maximize productivity.